Singleton Park

 Singleton Park (Parc Singleton) is the largest urban park in the city of Swansea.
 It is located in Sketty and is listed on the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.

-The park comprises 250 acres of land.
-An ornamental garden is located to the south, near the entrance to Swansea University, and a walled botanical garden is located in the centre of the park.
-On the south-western corner, past the hospital and the university, there is a boating lake with pedalos available, as well as a miniature golf course.
+The park encompasses 250 acres.
+An ornamental garden is located in the south, near the entrance to Swansea University, while a walled botanical garden is located in the park centre.
+On the south-western corner, past the hospital and the university, is a boating lake, as well as a miniature golf course.

 History

-The park was originally part of the Vivian family estate, which was purchased by Swansea County Borough Council in 1919 for use as a public park.
-The park superintendent Daniel Bliss, who was trained at Kew Gardens was responsible for the conception of the Singleton Farm botanical gardens and Ornamental Gardens.
-He was also the main driver behind the purchase of the Vivian estate.
+The park was originally part of the Vivian family estate.
+It was purchased by Swansea County Borough Council in 1919 for use as a public park.
+Park superintendent Daniel Bliss, who was trained at Kew Gardens, was conceived of the Singleton Farm botanical gardens and Ornamental Gardens.
+He was the main driver behind the purchase of the estate.

-There is an Swiss cottage located inside the park.
-This was designed by architect P.F.
-Robinson, who designed Sketty Hall as well as a number of other lodges in the park.
-The cottage was badly damaged in 2010 in an arson attack but has now been restored and there are plans to use the space as a cafe.
-The lakeside pub, Inn on the Lake, became so well known as The Pub On the Pond that the owner later gave in and changed the name.
+During the Second World War, the park hosted the Armaments Research Department a detachment of the Woolwich Arsenal under Sir Robert Robertson (1869-1949).
+While in 1944 over 1500 American soldiers were billeted for training on the beaches prior to landing on Omaha Beach, Normandy.

+A Gorsedd stone circle was erected in 1925 for the Eisteddfod held in Singleton Park, Swansea, and was enlarged in 1964.